NormanTUD/OmniOpt/.gui/_tutorials/json_toml_and_yaml.md

 [TOML](https://en.wikipedia.org/wiki/TOML), [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML) are file interchange formats that allow you to save data structures on your disk.
 OmniOpt2 allows you to load parameters via `--config_toml path/to/your/configuration.toml`, `--config_json path/to/your/configuration.json` or `--config_yaml path/to/your/configuration.yaml`.

-Basically, any parameter that can be given to the CLI can also be given over one of those two options.
+Basically, any parameter that can be given to the CLI can also be given over one of those three options.
 You can also merge CLI parameters with config-files, while CLI parameters take precedence.

 Only one of these can be used.
 You cannot, for example, use `--config_toml` and `--config_json` together.